planetrobbie/terraform-vault-lb/README.md

 Next you have to update your DNS record with the IP address of your load balancer, this part can also be automated by leveraging Terraform DNS providers.

-> To talk to your cluster using vault CLI you have to export the following environment variable
+> From now on, to talk to your cluster using vault CLI you have to export the following environment variable to enable TLS certificate verification.

     export VAULT_CACERT=/<PATH_TO>/ca_chain.pem